-To mitigate data skewness (\S\ref{sec:mitigate_skewness}), we further augment the rollout service with two dedicated data servers: a trajectory server (TS) and a parameter server (PS).
-The TS manages all trajectories involved in rollout generation and mediates access between the dataset and the rollout instances, while the PS maintains the latest model parameters and provides a synchronization interface between the training workers and the rollout instances.
+To enable unified and flexible mitigation of data skewness (\S\ref{sec:mitigate_skewness}), we further augment the rollout service with two dedicated data servers: a trajectory server (TS) and a parameter server (PS).
+The TS manages all trajectories involved in rollout and mediates access between the dataset and the rollout instances, while the PS maintains the latest model parameters and provides a synchronization interface between the training workers and the rollout instances.
 As shown in Figure~\ref{fig:overview} (right), these servers operate as middleware that continuously supply fresh trajectories and up-to-date model parameters for rollout.
-The key intuition is that, by decoupling the data movement (trajectories and model parameters) from the rollout instances, \system gains fine-grained control over when and where trajectories should be routed and model parameters should be synchronized.
-Together governed by a centralized coordinator, the rollout service thus achieves flexible and efficient rollout coordination.
+The key insight is that decoupling data movement (i.e., trajectories and parameters) from rollout execution enables fine-grained control over trajectory routing and parameter synchronization.
+Further governed by a centralized coordinator, the rollout service thus achieves unified and flexible rollout coordination.